mmistakes/minimal-mistakes/_posts/2020-02-19-ddpg-experiments.md

 Next, for convenience, we use some helpers fucntion defined in the `drl-forge` library, the most important being :
 - `SimpleReplayBuffer` which stores the experience of the agent as it interacts with the environment.
 - `TBXLogger` which is used to log various metrics during the training.
 This is independent of the algorithm itself.
 - `NormalActionNoise`, `AdaptiveParamNoiseSpec`, `OrnsteinUhlenbeckActionNoise`, each of those being a specific noise process we use for the exploration aspect of the algorithm.
-While the defualt is the `NormalActionNoise`, we also experimented with the Ornstein-Uhlenbeck noise process introduced in [TODO: add reference] as well as the "Parameter Space Noise" technique developped in [TODO: Add reference to Param Space Noise paper] and alledgedly achieving better results than the standard noise functions.
+While the defualt is the `NormalActionNoise`, we also experimented with the Ornstein-Uhlenbeck noise process <a href="https://en.wikipedia.org/wiki/Ornstein%E2%80%93Uhlenbeck_process">[12], as well as the "Parameter Space Noise" technique developped in <a href="https://arxiv.org/abs/1706.01905">[11]</a>, which performs better than the other noise methods, especially on harder tasks.

 Next, we define the various hyper parameters which will allows us to control and tweak various aspect of the algorithm.